neelsmith/safecsv/README.md

 # safecsv

-A library  for reading CSV files without damaging Unicode conetnt beyond the basic multilingual plane
+A library  for reading CSV files without damaging content in Unicode characters beyond the basic multilingual plane.